 uPVC is made from a combination of chemicals and plastics that make it strong, rigid, versatile and durable, which means it is perfect for use in things such as window frames.
 The light weight material can cope with a range of temperatures and weather types.
 The strength and durability of these windows means they are perfect for ever changing climates such as that of the UK.
 The material has been designed specially to provide the quality needed by homeowners.
 This provides sound insulation, thermal efficiency and affordability.
 UPVC window frames do not transfer heat like metal ones do meaning they give a more consistent temperature fro your home.
 These windows are easy to maintain as they just need the occasional clean unlike, say timber windows that may require regular treatment.
 UPVC windows often get an energy rating of 'A' which means having these can help save money on utility bills and decrease your carbon foot print.

-So in summary, uPVC is strong, durable, affordable, practical, good quality, long lasting, energy efficient and low maintenance.
+uPVC is strong, durable, affordable, practical, good quality, long-lasting, energy-efficient and low maintenance.
 Its give a fresh, clean and modern appearance to any home and can be supplied in a vast range of styles and finishes to suit your needs.
 The clear choice for your property features.

 Normally the majority of UPVC windows, doors and external facias have traditionally been in white.
 As a result of developments in the manufacturing process, this has enabled homeowners to have a selection from a variety of colours as well as shapes, styles and imitation effects (wood grain) which can all be customised.

 Installation companies and manufacturers can now tailor UPVC products to your desired specifications; meaning windows will outfit perfectly into your home or property.

 The security of a property or home is paramount to any window or door installation.
 That's why UPVC exceeds expectations with an ultra-light yet sturdy frame, used in conjunction with various locking combination and a double glazed pane of glass will prevent an intruder from breaking in.